adivvvv/adivvvv/README.md

 ---

 ### 🚀 About Me
-I’m a Full-Stack Engineer with 25+ years of hands-on experience—from building PHP 3 sites at age 13 to architecting modern Laravel applications today.
+I’m a Full-Stack Engineer with 25+ years of hands-on experience: from building PHP 3 sites at age 13 to architecting modern Laravel applications today.
 I combine robust backend architecture, database optimization, and Linux server administration with e-commerce, Web3, and UI expertise to deliver secure, scalable, and user-friendly solutions at \$25/hr.

 ---